English language: Adverbs

 The function of adverbs is to modify the action or event described by the verb by providing additional information about the manner in which it occurs.
-Many adverbs are derived from adjectives by appending the suffix -ly.
-For example, in the phrase the woman walked quickly, the adverb quickly is derived in this way from the adjective quick.
+Many English adverbs are derived from adjectives by appending the suffix -ly.
+For example, in the phrase "the woman walked quickly", the adverb quickly is derived from the adjective quick.
 Some commonly used adjectives have irregular adverbial forms, such as good, which has the adverbial form well.

 Syntax

-Modern English syntax language is moderately analytic.
+Modern English syntax is moderately analytic.
 It has developed features such as modal verbs and word order as resources for conveying meaning.
 Auxiliary verbs mark constructions such as questions, negative polarity, the passive voice and progressive aspect.

 Basic constituent order

-English word order has moved from the Germanic verb-second (V2) word order to being almost exclusively subject–verb–object (SVO).
-The combination of SVO order and use of auxiliary verbs often creates clusters of two or more verbs at the centre of the sentence, such as he had hoped to try to open it.
+English has moved from the Germanic verb-second (V2) word order to being almost exclusively subject–verb–object (SVO).
+The combination of SVO order and use of auxiliary verbs often creates clusters of two or more verbs at the centre of the sentence, such as "he had been hoping to try opening it".

 In most sentences, English only marks grammatical relations through word order.
 The subject constituent precedes the verb and the object constituent follows it.
-The example below demonstrates how the grammatical roles of each constituent are marked only by the position relative to the verb:
+The grammatical roles of each constituent are marked only by the position relative to the verb:

 An exception is found in sentences where one of the constituents is a pronoun, in which case it is doubly marked, both by word order and by case inflection, where the subject pronoun precedes the verb and takes the subjective case form, and the object pronoun follows the verb and takes the objective case form.
 The example below demonstrates this double marking in a sentence where both object and subject are represented with a third person singular masculine pronoun:

-Indirect objects (IO) of ditransitive verbs can be placed either as the first object in a double object construction (S V IO O), such as I gave Jane the book or in a prepositional phrase, such as I gave the book to Jane.
+Indirect objects (IO) of ditransitive verbs can be placed either as the first object in a double object construction (S V IO O), such as "I gave Jane the book" or in a prepositional phrase, such as "I gave the book to Jane".